-The work of the artists Bob van Brunschot, Jescika van Overveld and Ricardo Beltran Mazorra, which can now be seen in the gallery, can perhaps be characterized as naive art because of the apparently simple way in which space, colour, material and detail are treated.
+The work of the artists Bob van Brunschot, Jescika van Overveld and Ricardo Beltran Mazorra, which can be seen in the gallery as of March, can perhaps be characterized as naive art because of the apparently simple way in which space, colour, material and detail are treated.
 But if you look closely, you will discover complex representations that arise from a rich imagination.

 Bob van Brunschot (Waalwijk, 1965) is an autodidact and finds inspiration for his paintings in the photography of Brassai, Dianne Arbus and Ed van der Elsken, among others.
 They often portrayed people on the fringes of society, ‘het geteisem’ as Bob calls it.
 By painting in color the usually black and white photos, a new, autonomous image is created.